-Trump confirms he held back U.S. aid to Ukraine as controversy swells
+Trump confirms he held back aid to Ukraine as impeachment talk surges

 Menendez, in one of three letters sent to administration officials, also said “we must immediately understand whether, and to what extent, the President and his team converted duly-appropriated United States foreign assistance funds for his personal and political benefit, and what role federal agencies may have played in it.”

 Under the U.S. Constitution, the House has the power to impeach a president for “high crimes and misdemeanors” and the Senate then holds a trial on whether to remove the president from office.
 No president has ever been removed from office through impeachment.
+Democrats currently control the House and Republican control the Senate.

 A House committee has already launched a formal impeachment probe of Trump in light of his actions in the Russia matter but the impeachment drive never won the support of key party figures including Pelosi.